YuWang-AjaxW/ThunderstormAsthma/README.md

 The step operate the hosting:
 1. Go to AWS website(https://aws.amazon.com)
-2. Log in to the console by using the account and password below: account:me6waterdropteam@gmail.com
+2. Log in to the console by using the account and password
-    password: Wy89986050!
 3. Choose the service EC2 and open it
 4. Go to the instance
 5. If the exiting instance is not working, right click and start the instance